swiftlang/swift-evolution/proposals/nnnn-bitwise-copyable.md

 Developer's own types may be conformed to the protocol, as well.
 The compiler will check any such conformance and emit a diagnostic if the type contains elements that are not `BitwiseCopyable`.

-Furthermore, when building a module, the compiler will infer conformance to `BitwiseCopyable` for any non-resilient struct or enum defined within the module whose stored members are all `BitwiseCopyable`.
+Furthermore, when building a module, the compiler will infer conformance to `BitwiseCopyable` for any non-exported struct or enum defined within the module whose stored members are all `BitwiseCopyable`.

 Developers cannot conform types defined in other modules to the protocol.